A lower bound for the volumes of complements of periodic geodesics: Lower bound on the volume of

 Then,

 Finally, by inequality (\ref{in2}) we have that:

-The proof of this result for any hyperbolic metric, follows from the fact that any pair of hyperbolic metrics on a hyperbolic surface are bi-Lipschitz (\cite{BPS16}, Lemma 4.1). \end{proof}
+The proof of this result for any hyperbolic metric, follows from the fact that any pair of hyperbolic metrics on a hyperbolic surface are bi-Lipschitz (see for example \cite{BPS16}, Lemma 4.1). \end{proof}

-To generalize Theorem \ref{pi-b} to any hyperbolic surface $\Sigma,$ consider the following method for extending a given closed geodesic that fills a subsurface of $\Sigma$ to a filling closed geodesic on $\Sigma.$ Let $\beta$ be a separating oriented simple closed geodesic on $\Sigma$ and denote $\Sigma\setminus \beta$ by $\Sigma_1\coprod \Sigma_2.$ .2cm Given two closed geodesics $\alpha_1$ and $\alpha_2$ on $\Sigma_1$ and $\Sigma_2$ respectively, choose a minimal length common perpendicular segment $\eta$ between $\alpha_1$ and $\alpha_2,$ with extremal points $p_1$ and $p_2.$ Let $\alpha_1\star\alpha_2$ be the closed geodesic in the homotopy class of the piecewise closed geodesic $\bar\alpha_{1,2}$ that travels from $p_1$ along $\alpha_1$ on the direction given by $\beta,$ then follows $\eta,$ continues from $p_2$ along $\alpha_2$ on the same direction given by $\beta$ and finishes by $\eta^{-1}.$ .2cm
+To generalize Theorem \ref{pi-b} to any hyperbolic surface $\Sigma,$ consider the following method for extending a given closed geodesic that fills a subsurface of $\Sigma$ to a filling closed geodesic on $\Sigma.$ Let $\beta$ be a separating oriented simple closed geodesic on $\Sigma$ and denote $\Sigma\setminus \beta$ by $\Sigma^1\coprod \Sigma^2.$ .2cm Given two closed geodesics $\alpha_1$ and $\alpha_2$ on $\Sigma^1$ and $\Sigma^2$ respectively, choose a minimal length common perpendicular segment $\eta$ between $\alpha_1$ and $\alpha_2,$ with extremal points $p_1$ and $p_2.$ Let $\alpha_1\star\alpha_2$ be the closed geodesic in the homotopy class of the piecewise closed geodesic $\bar\alpha_{1,2}$ that travels from $p_1$ along $\alpha_1$ on the direction given by $\beta,$ then follows $\eta,$ continues from $p_2$ along $\alpha_2$ on the same direction given by $\beta$ and finishes by $\eta^{-1}.$ .2cm

-As $\bar\alpha_{1,2}$ is not self-transverse, we will slightly modify it to obtain one that does. .2cm Take a $\delta$ neighborhood of ${\eta}$ such that it does not contains self-intersection of $\alpha_1$ and $\alpha_2.$ Erase the segment of ${\bar\alpha_{1,2}}$ that is contained the $\delta$ neighborhood of the ${\eta}$ geodesic segment and link the consecutive extremal points in the same $\delta$ neighborhood by a pair of intersecting minimal length geodesic segments linking the remaining segments of ${\bar\alpha_{1,2}}.$ This piecewise geodesic, denoted by $\bar{\alpha_1\star\alpha_2},$ has not self-tangency points. .2cm
+As $\bar\alpha_{1,2}$ is not self-transverse, we will slightly modify it to obtain one that is. .2cm Take a $\delta$ neighborhood of ${\eta}$ such that it does not contain self-intersection of $\alpha_1$ and $\alpha_2.$ Erase the segment of ${\bar\alpha_{1,2}}$ that is contained the $\delta$ neighborhood of the ${\eta}$ geodesic segment, and link the consecutive extremal points in the same $\delta$ neighborhood by a pair of intersecting minimal length geodesic segments linking the remaining segments of ${\bar\alpha_{1,2}}.$ This piecewise geodesic, denoted by $\bar{\alpha_1\star\alpha_2},$ has no self-tangency points. .2cm

 \begin{claim} $\bar{\alpha_1\star\alpha_2}$ has minimal self-intersection. \end{claim}